WolfDWyc/harlem/README.md

 They also support manual `start()` and `stop()` methods, which can be called multiple times.
 They all inherit from the `HarRecorder` interface.

-Harlem currently  supports the `RequestsHarRecorder` for `requests` recorder, and the `AiohttpHarRecorder` for `aiohttp` recorder, which both accept no arguments.
+Harlem currently  supports the [`RequestsHarRecorder`](docs/api-reference/advanced/recorders.md#RequestsHarRecorder) for `requests`, and the [`AiohttpHarRecorder`](docs/api-reference/advanced/recorders.md#AiohttpHarRecorder) for `aiohttp`, which both accept no arguments.

 For more information, see the [Recorders reference](docs/api-reference/advanced/recorders.md)

+Recorders take a lot of research and effort to implement, and contributions for any additional recorders are welcome.

 ### How recorders work